Instructions for using Node.js on FI

 FastCGI

-When using CGI, you will soon encounter the limits of this technology.
-Each HTTP request is processed by a newly started process, which in the case of Node.js means a relatively high latency.
-In addition, you cannot use any of the many frameworks that need a module to function http .
+When using CGI, you will soon run into the limitations of this technology.
+Each HTTP request is handled by a newly started process, which in the case of Node.js means quite high latency.
+In addition, you cannot use any of the many frameworks that need the http module to function.

-Fortunately, there is a module node-fastcgi which is built on specifications FastCGI .
-This allows the web server to let a long-running process handle multiple HTTP requests in a row.
+Fortunately, there is a node-fastcgi module that is built on top of the FastCGI specification.
+This allows a web server to let a long running process handle multiple HTTP requests in sequence.

-First, prepare a directory with the application in which to install the module
+First, prepare an application directory in which to install the

 node-fastcgi